lukasz-madon/awesome-remote-job/CONTRIBUTING.md

 15. Link to the career/job page rather than to a single job post.
 16. Job boards should be high quality, without paywalls, requiring login, etc.
 17. No agencies, please.

+## Dead Link Policy

+We check all links are valid with the awesome [awesome_bot](https://github.com/dkhamsing/awesome_bot).
+If links die, we remove them - this saves time for the maintainers, and ensures awesome links.
+We'd be happy to accept PRs tore-add new links.